 - Put the insurance carrier for the other party on notice of the intent to subrogate.

 - Obtain wage documentation and in order to calculate the indemnity benefit rate.

 - Establish appropriate reserves for the indemnity and medical cost.

 - Arrange for the employee to return to work on light/modified duty.

 - Provide any type of medical management on the claim.

-Now, since employee hired an attorney who expects to earn a fee, when the employee was released to light duty following his first doctor’s visit, the attorney failed to convey that information to the adjuster.
+Now, since the employee hired an attorney who expects to earn a fee when the employee was released to light duty following his first doctor’s visit, the attorney failed to convey that information to the adjuster.
 The attorney arranged for the employee to see a doctor he referred his client to.
 This new doctor kept the employee off work until the employee, ignoring the doctor’s advice, returned to work on his own.